egatzinski/egatzinski/README.md

 - 👋 Hi, I’m @egatzinski
-- 👀 I’m interested in Programming and Data Science
+- 👀 I’m interested in Data Science and Machine Learning
-- 🌱 I’m currently learning Machine Learning
 - 📫 How to reach me: egatzinski@gmail.com

 <!---